Master of Death: Fictional character

-The story of Master of Death begins in 1217, in Scotland.
+The Master of Death story begins in 1217, in Scotland.
 A girl condemned to be burned at the stake lays a curse on the nobleman Sir Wilfred and the next 20 generations of his descendants.
 In 1939, Wilfred's descendant Sir Reginald is preparing his wedding, when, while passing the bridge on which the girl was burned seven centuries ago, his fiancée gets struck by lightning and dies.
 Reginald decides to leave the life of riches: he burns his castle down and takes an oath to spend the rest of his life fighting evil and protecting the innocent, wearing a mask of Death.
 With every good deed he lifts a part of the curse.